redFrik/udk17-Digital_Harmony/udk170706/README.md

 various
 --------------------

-various questions and ideas that have come up.
+questions and ideas that have come up.

 recording sound
 --